Dutch police arrest alleged Asian drug syndicate kingpin

 Dutch police were unable to provide details about the legal proceedings and it was not clear if Tse had a lawyer.

-Tse, an ex-convict who formerly lived in Toronto, has moved between Macau, Hong Kong and Taiwan in recent years, according to counter-narcotics officers from four countries and documents previously reviewed by Reuters.
+Tse’s crime syndicate allegedly dominates the Asia-Pacific crystal methamphetamine trade, which increased fourfold in the five years to 2019, according to the United Nations Office on Drugs and Crime.

-“Tse Chi Lop is in the league of El Chapo or maybe Pablo Escobar,” Jeremy Douglas, Southeast Asia and Pacific representative for the United Nations Office on Drugs and Crime (UNODC), told Reuters in 2019, referring to Latin America’s most notorious drug lords.
+Regional law enforcers say the syndicate has imported highly potent meth into more than a dozen countries, including Japan, Australia and New Zealand, as well as trafficking heroin and MDMA.

-The syndicate he is suspected of running is known to its members as “The Company”.
-Law enforcers also refer to it as “Sam Gor” - or Brother Number Three in Cantonese - after one of Tse’s nicknames, Reuters reported at the time.
+Tse, 57, an ex-convict who formerly lived in Toronto, has moved between Macau, Hong Kong and Taiwan in recent years, according to counter-narcotics officers from four countries and documents reviewed by Reuters.

 The group has “been connected with or directly involved in at least 13 cases” of drug trafficking since January 2015, the documents showed.